Best practices for creating a data model

 | Aspect | Rule | Example (Good) | Example (Bad) |

-| -------------------- | -------------------------------------------------------------------------- | ----------------------- | ------------------ |
+| -------------------- | ------------------------------------------------------------------ | ----------------------- | ------------------ |

-| **Format** | Use camelCase, one language (English), no Polish characters and no spaces. | `startDateOfEmployment` | `Data_Rozpoczecia` |
+| **Format** | Use camelCase, one language (English), no PL characters or spaces. | `startDateOfEmployment` | `Data_Rozpoczecia` |

 | **Logic (Boolean)** | Start with `is` or `has`. | `isPoliticallyExposed` | `czy_pep` |

-| **The "of" pattern** | Use the "of" construction for clarity of context. | `countryOfResidence` | `residenceCountry` |
+| **The "of" pattern** | Use "of" constructions for clarity of context. | `countryOfResidence` | `residenceCountry` |

-| **Identifiers** | Avoid generic `id`.
+| **Identifiers** | Avoid a generic `id`.
 Add business context. | `customerId` | `id` |

-### Principles of structure and development design
+### Rules for designing structure and development

 The following rules define the approach to the model architecture and its evolution over time: